devuri/config/README.md

 ## License

 Licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.